TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 *   Deliveries are not typically made on Saturdays or Sundays
 *   We cannot ship to P.O.
 Boxes or Military APOs
-*   If you live in a non-contiguous U.S. state or territory—in Alaska, Hawaii, American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, or the U.S. Virgin Islands—additional fees or shipping restrictions may apply
+*   If you live in a non-contiguous U.S. state or territory—in Alaska, Hawaii, Puerto Rico, or the U.S. Virgin Islands—additional fees or shipping restrictions may apply

 Small Parcel